-New mothers are presented with all sorts of new challenges.
-But shortly after she gave birth to her first child in 2018, Ester Voon also found herself in a fashion dilemma: she felt that she had choose between nursing clothing that make breastfeeding easy, but that did not let her feel like herself, and clothing that make breastfeeding a challenge, but that helped her exude confidence.
+It’s no secret that new mothers experience all sorts of new challenges, but shortly after delivering her first child in 2018, Ester Voon also found herself in a fashion dilemma: She had to choose between “dowdy” nursing clothing that makes breastfeeding easy and stylish clothing that makes breastfeeding tricky.

 “As a business leader, I needed clothes that would empower me—this seemingly small detail can make a huge difference to women who have given so much of themselves for pregnancy and motherhood.
 One of the reasons why I suffered from mild postpartum depression then was due to the change of identity, which in turn greatly affected my milk supply,” she explains.